hzhongresearch/veindeep_data/README.md

 ```

 ### Licence
 Copyright 2017 HENRY ZHONG.
-The data is released under Creative Commons Attribution-ShareAlike 4.0 International Licence.
+The data is released under Creative Commons Attribution 4.0 International Licence.
 See LICENCE.txt for details.

 ### Description of data
 There were 20 participants.
 12 males and 8 females.
 17 were graduate students aged between 20 to 35 years.
 One individual aged 18, 2 aged between 50 - 60.
 The recordings were conducted in an office environment.
 There are a total of 240 recorded instances.
 20 participants, 40 hands, 6 recording per hand.